AlexanderPaule/angular2-web-worker/README.md

 # Description

-Simple example of Web Worker in Angular 2, implemented as a Service.
+Simple example of Web Worker in Angular 2, implemented as a Service, that calculate the fibonacci sequence.

 The example no need specific installation, the real util code is in "app" directory.